 This is something I read to my preschoolers, and it has also been used in my boys’ kindergarten and first-grade classes.

 The book deftly conveys the perplexing notion that your actions affect how others feel.
-The storey and colourful graphics show children how nice it feels to “fill the buckets” of others with compassion and love.
+The storey and colorful graphics show children how nice it feels to “fill the buckets” of others with compassion and love.

 The fundamental concept of “be kinder than necessary” will warm your heart in this modern classic.